75lb/command-line-args/README.md

 ## Usage guide generation

-A usage guide can be generated using [command-line-usage](https://github.com/75lb/command-line-usage), for example:
+A usage guide (typically printed when `--help` is set) can be generated using [command-line-usage](https://github.com/75lb/command-line-usage).
+See the examples below and [read the documentation](https://github.com/75lb/command-line-usage) for instructions how to create them.

+A typical usage guide example.

 ![usage](https://raw.githubusercontent.com/75lb/command-line-usage/master/example/screens/footer.png)